Enjoy the Museum anytime and anywhere!

 Running Time: 11 mins 20 secs

 Students are asked critical thinking questions throughout this video as they discover not only the events of the three days of the fire, but also consider how people were impacted and the sometimes unjust decisions made during the recovery efforts.
-The video explores the lasting legacy of the fire and the lessons we can learn from the past when we face similar challenges today.
+Explore the lasting legacy of the fire and the lessons we can learn from the past when we face similar challenges today.

 Impacts of Stockyards and Meatpacking